 In 2000, with the advent of our distance education doctoral program for experienced, licensed practitioners, we became the first school of optometry to offer a Doctor of Audiology (AuD) degree.
 Our inaugural class of residential audiology students graduated in 2007.
 (Salus University George S. Osborne College of Audiology).

 In 2007, we welcomed the inaugural entering class of Physician Assistant students to our campus.
 Our program is unique in that we are one of the few programs in the country to offer cadaver-based anatomy.
 (Salus University College of Health Sciences).

 In December 2011, the University received authorization from the Pennsylvania Department of Education for Graduate Programs in Biomedicine leading to an accredited Doctor of Philosophy (PhD) and Master of Science degree (MSc).
-The programs will begin in the Fall 2012.
+The University welcomed its inaugural class of PhD students in August 2012.